DavidLindtner/px4_ros2_mission/README.md

   * PX4 simulation firmware with Gazebo simulator
   * ROS 2 node

-To run Gazebo simulator with PX4 SITL firmware you need to run this command in PX4 firmware directory.
+To run Gazebo simulator with PX4 SITL firmware you need to run this command in PX4 firmware directory downloaded previously.
 ```bash
 make px4_sitl_rtps gazebo
 ```